openeuler-mirror/community/archived_sigs/sig-Community/sig-community.md

 - The scope of the SIG

-- Which SIGs in openEuler to coorperate with
+- Which SIGs in openEuler to cooperate with

 ### Deliverables